Moist, fluffy small batch lemon lavender cupcakes topped with a lemon lavender buttercream.

 Frost each cupcake generously with the lavender buttercream, then garnish with a lemon slice and fresh lavender.
 Serve and enjoy!

-Can I double this recipe?
+can I double this recipe?

-Can I make these cupcakes ahead of time?
+can I make these cupcakes ahead of time?

-- Definitely!
-I would recommend making the cupcakes no more than two days ahead of time.
+Definitely – I would recommend making the cupcakes no more than two days ahead of time.
 Store the unfrosted cupcakes in an airtight container at room temperature.
-I’d recommend waiting to make the buttercream until the day you want to serve them.
+I’d recommend waiting to make the buttercream until you want to pipe it on to the cupcakes, to avoid needing to re-whip it.

-How to store the cupcakes
+how to store cupcakes

-- Like most baked goods, these cupcakes will definitely taste the best on the day that they are baked.
-You can store the frosted cupcakes in an airtight container at room temperature for up to 3 days, or in the fridge for up to a week.
+Like most baked goods, these vanilla cupcakes will definitely taste the best on the day that they are baked.
+They’ll keep very well in an airtight container at room temperature for up to 3 days, but will still be good for about 5 days after baking.

 You can find all my favorite tools and ingredients that I use on my Amazon Storefront page, here!